ayushvhg/ayushvhg/README.md

 Each medicinal plant profile includes a QR code that users can generate and download, making it easy to share and access plant information instantly.

+10.⁠ ⁠Multi-Language Translation

+To ensure accessibility for a diverse audience, the platform currently supports English, Telugu, and Hindi, with potential for expansion into more languages in the future.

  Visuals:For visuals check out the figma design link provided in the end of the file.